Interior Design

 Getting Started

-For transfer students who may have completed interior design coursework at a previous school and wish to have the interior design credits evaluated to count toward the degree, please send the course syllabi, course catalog description and a digital record of your work in these courses to the program faculty.
-We will then determine all possible course equivalencies and work out your individualized graduation roadmap.
+For transfer students who may have completed interior design coursework at a previous school and wish to have the interior design credits evaluated to count toward the degree, please set up an admissions review with the program faculty by sending the course syllabi, course catalog description and a digital record of your work in these courses to the program faculty.
+The program faculty will determine all possible course equivalencies and create your individualized graduation roadmap.

 Useful links: IDE course catalog descriptions in the undergraduate catalog and our Interior Design website.